hydrophobis/DLLPluginSystem/README.md

 ## 5. Python Bridge

-The `python.cc` embeds a Python interpreter.
+The `python_loader.dll` embeds a Python interpreter.
 Scripts in `/plugins/python/` have access to a built-in `host` module.

 **python.ini requirements:**